Despite what some may think, realtors are not all the same.

 Some are too friendly, speaking when they shouldn't and seriously compromising their client's negotiating position.

 Some are way too tough when they shouldn't be, making molehills into mountains and killing any goodwill between the two parties.

-If you’re thinking of making a move and would like to know how I can help, feel free to contact me for more info.
+If you’re thinking of making a move and would like to know how we can help, feel free to contact us for more info.